-According to the National Young Farmer’s Coalition most of today’s young American farmers are first generation farmers, primarily interested in growing organic foodstuffs and grass-fed dairy and beef.
+According to the National Young Farmer’s Coalition, most of today’s young American farmers are first generation farmers, primarily interested in growing organic foodstuffs and grass-fed dairy and beef.

 No sooner than she had gotten the hang of herding and milking the shorthorns and Jerseys in her care than the plans Mr. Googin and Ms. Kleinhammer had been making to open a farm café to sell their milk, yogurt, and cheese bore fruit.
-They hired a cook with experience at New York City’s Blue Hill at Stone Farms to manage the café and put Ms. Inglish in charge of the cheese.
+They hired a cook with experience at New York City’s Blue Hill at Stone Farms to manage the café and put Hannah in charge of the cheese.

 Cheese is sometimes seen as milk’s leap towards immortality, although age matters when you’re a cheese.
 Making cheese turned out to be the fulcrum that would take her back to Keeseville.

 “I want to be a farmer,” she said.
 “But I can’t go out and do that anywhere.
 I have to go where I can learn from people, and Keeseville is where I decided to go.
-Even though I asked them so many questions when I was there, they weren’t there’s this dumb city girl, and all that.
+Even though I asked them so many questions when I was there, they weren’t saying there’s this dumb city girl, and all that.
 The community there is so attractive to me, the people actually doing it.
 Whatever it takes.”

 With her mother’s help she bought a house in Keeseville and when spring comes is moving there with her boyfriend.
-She will go back to work at the creamery, milking cows and making cheese, and raise chickens and keep bees on her own.
+She will go back to work at the creamery, milking cows and making cheese, and raise chickens and keep bees on the side on her own.
 “There’s a beekeeper across Lake Champlain in Vermont who breeds Northern Survivor Hybrids that do really well in the north country.
 I’ll see what I can accomplish.”

 Farming is hard work and farmers are compelled to start over again every morning, very early in the morning, valuing their work, love of land and water, and their communities.
 It’s early in the sack, early to rise, no black limos for getting to work.

 “It’s hard, hard work, but super rewarding.
-Eventually I want to own land and to build my own cob house.
+Eventually I want to own land and build my own cob house.
 That’s the plan.”